WG-EMM-99/01 More Info |

 WG-EMM-99/44 More Info |

-Fatty acid signature analysis from the milk of Antarctic fur seals and southern elephant seals from South Georgia: implications for diet determination D.J.
-Brown, I.L.
+Fatty acid signature analysis from the milk of Antarctic fur seals and southern elephant seals from South Georgia: implications for diet determination Brown, D.J., I.L.
 Boyd, G.C.
 Cripps and P.J.
-Butler (United Kingdom)
+Butler

 Abstract: